It’s time to meet

 Han Mi Yoon-Wu

 Han Mi Yoon-Wu is the Associate Vice Provost and Executive Director of Undergraduate Admissions for the University of California system.
-She has worked in admissions at the University of California Office of the President for nearly 23 years and became the chief admissions officer in 2018.
-During her tenure at UC, she has played a vital role developing and implementing admissions policies for the University of California and provided leadership on several technology projects.
+She has worked in admissions at the University of California Office of the President for 24 years, and the chief admissions officer for the UC system since 2018.
+During her tenure at UC, she has provided steadfast leadership in developing and implementing equitable admissions policies and technology solutions for the University of California.
 As a first-generation college graduate, she has dedicated her professional career to promoting access to higher education for students from all walks of life.
 Ms. Yoon-Wu holds degrees from Drake University and Stanford University.

 ×